havatv/qgisbosplugin/help/source/index.rst

 Versions
 --------
-The current version is 1.0.1.
+The current version is 1.1.0.

+- 1.1.0
+    - Set the minimum number of steps to 2 (#1)
 - 1.0.1
     - Eliminated the superfluous "BOS" submenu under the Vector menu
     - Documentation update